isomerpages/moe-chijtp/_cca/Clubs & Societies/Legion of Mary.md

 School Masses and conduct the Daily Chapel Morning Prayer.
 The Praesidium also participates in the Monthly Curia Meetings, the Acies, and Fellowship Programmes with Praesidiums of other Catholic Schools in Singapore.</p>
-<p>The CHIJ Legion of Mary members organise their own annual camp, community
-services, and visiting of churches on Maundy Thursday.</p>
 <p>The Legion of Mary invites students who are interested in praying together
 and serving the school in its various spiritual activities Join the Legion of Mary to have an enriched spiritual and prayer life and discover what